Clark, Brian: 1932 - 2021

 Main Characters

 Ken Harrison: The protagonist, a quadriplegic sculptor who wishes to end his life due to his condition.
-His intelligence and wit drive the narrative as he battles for autonomy over his life decisions.
+His intelligence and wit drive the narrative as he fights for autonomy and the right to make decisions about his own life.

-Dr. Emerson: The hospital administrator who opposes Ken’s wish to die, believing it is his duty as a doctor to preserve life at all costs.
+Dr. Emerson: The hospital administrator who opposes Ken’s wish to die, believing it is his duty as a doctor to preserve life whenever possible.

-Dr. Scott: A sympathetic physician who develops feelings for Ken but struggles with her professional and personal emotions regarding his decision.
+Dr. Scott: A sympathetic physician who develops feelings for Ken but struggles with her professional and personal emotions regarding Ken’s decision.

-Claire Harrison: In some later productions, Ken’s character is adapted as Claire Harrison, maintaining the same storyline and themes.
+Claire Harrison: In some later productions, Ken’s character is adapted into Claire Harrison, maintaining the same storyline and themes.

 Supporting Characters

-Pat: Ken’s girlfriend, who reluctantly accepts his decision to end their relationship and his life.
+Pat: Ken’s girlfriend, who reluctantly accepts his decision to end their relationship and pursue the end of his life.

 Mrs. Boyle: A hospital staff member who interacts with Ken during his stay.